 The quality feature: What does powdery mildew on the zucchini mean?

-Powdery mildew on a zucchini (true powdery mildew) is a fungal infection that primarily appears as a white coating on the plant’s leaves.
+Powdery mildew on a courgette (true powdery mildew) is a fungal infection that primarily appears as a white coating on the plant’s leaves.
 What matters for you as a cook is this: this fungus only affects the leaves.

 Discover more cooking tips & moments